-The practical application of this is simple: find something familiar that the student knows and attach the new thing to it, and encourage the student to “re-echo” the words he is hearing.
-And this brings us back to Orwell and his terminally bored compatriots.
-An educated mind has something to play with, images, associations, ideas not yet fully formed, questions, hopes, memories.
+This brings us back to Orwell and his terminally bored compatriots.
+An educated mind has something to play with: memories, images, associations, ideas not yet fully formed, questions, hopes.
 Waiting in a doctor’s office, loathe to thumb through a celebrity rag, we may yet travel through infinite and intimate spaces as we attend to our new and present sensations, relate them to the old and familiar, and say ‘What if?. . .’

 Blake offered us “infinity in a grain of sand.”
 It’s there, if we but pay attention.

 *Jacques Barzun (2001), Simple and Direct: A Rhetoric for Writers.